benjohnbarnes/Service/README.md

 import Service
 public typealias CatalogueSearchService = Service<[ItemQuery], Result<[ItemResult], CatalogueError>>
 ```

+Note: no implementation is provided (yet) for this service, and that's fine because clients don't care about this!
+The service is helpful already because we can use it in client modules and test those modules.

 A unit using Catalogue module's search might look like this: